circonus-labs/libmtev/docs-md/config/time_durations.md

 Duration strings are made up of individual elements, which take the form of an integer with a resolution suffix, such as "1s" for one second, or "3min" for three minutes.
-Multiple elements may be combined, with or without whitespace, to represent the desired time period, for example, "1min 30sec", or "4w2d".
+Multiple elements may be combined, with or without whitespace, to represent the desired time period, for example, "1min30sec", or "4 weeks 2 days".

 Developers may reference
 [mtev_confstr_parse_duration](../apireference/c.md#mtevconfstrparseduration) and